theinvincibleknight/Linux-Knowledge-Hub/mount-volume.md

 - Add the following entry to `/etc/fstab` to mount the device at the specified mount point.
 The fields are the UUID value returned by `blkid` (or `lsblk` for Ubuntu 18.04), the mount point, the file system, and the recommended file system mount options.

 In the following example, we mount the device with UUID `96d52fb1-7798-4482-9400-430e977ebe92` to mount point `/newvolume` and we use the `ext4` file system.
 We also use the defaults and nofail flags.
-We specify 0 to prevent the file system from being dumped, and we specify 2 to indicate that it is a non-root device.
+We specify 0 to prevent the file system from being dumped, and we specify 2 to indicate that it is a another device.

 ```bash
 UUID=96d52fb1-7798-4482-9400-430e977ebe92  /newvolume  ext4  defaults,nofail  0  2